meshuga/vest/README.md

 - @HeaderParam
 - @QueryParam
 - @DefaultValue
-- JsonObject as a parameter in a handler
+- Object mapping of the body using Jackson
 - @Consumes (Alpha)
 - @Produces (Alpha)
+- @Provider for ExceptionMapper and ContainerRequestFilter
+- @PostConstruct for endpoints
+- Parameters can be casted to custom objects (more: https://github.com/drapostolos/type-parser)

 TODO
 ====
-- Enums support - see me.bayes.vertx.vest.util.JaxrsAnnotationParamterHandler
-- Custom objects deserialization support
 - Validation support
 - ...